ocf/ocfweb/ocfweb/docs/docs/staff/procedures/accounts/association.md

 CalNet association is only meant to be temporary and must be reverted once the password has been reset by removing this line.
-It can cause problems with individual/group acount detection in scripts if an account has both
-<code>callinkOid</code> and <code>calnetUid</code> fields.
-If an account is
-associated in an RT ticket, leave the ticket open until the password has been reset and the account disassociated.
+It can cause problems with individual/group acount detection in scripts if an account has both `callinkOid` and `calnetUid` fields.
+If an account is associated in an RT ticket, leave the ticket open until the password has been reset and the account disassociated.